Valsalva Stuttering Therapy: A Brief Introduction

 Copyright © 2016 by William D. Parry

 Valsalva Stuttering Therapy is a comprehensive new approach for treating the most common form of stuttering, often referred to as “persistent developmental stuttering.”
 Valsalva Stuttering Therapy is based on the realization that most stuttering is caused not by a lack of ability to speak, but rather by an interference with that ability.
 Furthermore, it recognizes that the interference with speech does not begin in the mouth, but rather in brain - even before the person tries to say the word being blocked.
-This interference is usually accompanied by a strong impulse to exert effort through activation of the body’s Valsalva mechanism (named after Italian anatomist Antonio Maria Valsalva who lived from 1666 to 1723).
+This interference may involve a freeze response, which inhibits phonation of the vowel sound - the loudest part of a word or syllable.
+It is usually accompanied by a strong impulse to exert effort through activation of the body’s Valsalva mechanism (named after Italian anatomist Antonio Maria Valsalva who lived from 1666 to 1723).

 Valsalva Stuttering Therapy addresses the neurological and physiological core of stuttering blocks - the brain's substitution of motor programs for effort instead of phonation of vowel sounds, in response to anxiety or the anticipation of difficulty in speaking.
 Consequently, the larynx is not prepared to phonate the word's vowel sound, causing speech to get stuck on the consonant or glottal stop preceding the vowel sound.
 Because of this, speakers often feel that an upcoming word contains an obstacle, or "brick wall," even before they try to say the word.